nhs-england-tools/repository-template/docs/adr/ADR-nnn_Any_Decision_Record_Template.md

 ### Assumptions

 Summarise the underlying assumptions in the environment in which you make the decision.
-This could be related to technology changes, forecast of the monetary and non-monetary costs, further delivery commitments, impactful external drivers etc., and any known unknowns that translate to risks.
+This could be related to technology changes, forecast of the monetary and non-monetary costs, further delivery commitments, impact from external drivers etc., and any known unknowns that translate to risks.

 ### Drivers